 In the spring of 1937 eighteen year old Carole auditioned for director Busby Berkeley.
 He was impressed with her dancing and her beautiful figure.
 Busby gave her a small role in Varsity Show, the Warner Brothers musical he was directing.
-Carole appeared as in a few scenes and was featured in the musical finale.
+Carole appeared as in a few scenes and danced in the musical finale.
 Off screen she started a highly publicized romance with Busby.
 He was was 23 years older than her and had been married several times.
 Busby helped Carole get a one year contract at Warner Brothers for $50 a week.
 Since she was still considered a minor she actually had to got to court to get the contract approved.
-She was given bit parts in more than a dozen films including Hollywood Hotel, Gold Diggers In Paris, The Patient In Room 18, and Blondes At Work.
+She was given bit parts in more than a dozen films including Hollywood Hotel, Gold Diggers In Paris, and Blondes At Work.